livepeer/go-livepeer/README.md

 ### Quick start
 - Make sure you have successfully gone through the steps in 'Installing Livepeer' and 'Additional Dependencies'.

-- Run `./livepeer -testnet`.
+- Run `./livepeer -rinkeby`.

 - Run `./livepeer_cli`.
   * You should see a wizard launch in the command line.
   * The wizard should print out `Account Eth Addr`, `Token balance`, and `Eth balance`

-- Get some test eth from the eth faucet from [http://eth-testnet.livepeer.org/](http://eth-testnet.livepeer.org/).
+- Get some test eth for the Rinkeby faucet.
 Make sure to use the Eth account address from above.
 Remember to add 0x as a prefix to address, if not present.
   * You can check that the request is successful by going to `livepeer_cli` and selecting `Get node status`.
 You should see a positive `Eth balance`.

 - Now get some test Livepeer tokens.
 Pick `Get test Livepeer Token`.